rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 a native Erzya and Chuvash speaker, originally from Malye Karmaly, Chuvashia, in 1928–29.
-In the 1930s, however, the Kozlovka-Mokshalei (Central-dialect) base of the language was broadened to include more features from the Insar or Western dialect, which meant development away from the Alatyr' or Northwestern dialect, familiar in the Erzya literature of the nineteenth century (see more on dialects below).
+In the 1930s, however, the Kozlovka-Mokshalei (Central-dialect) base of the language was broadened to include more features from the Insar or Western dialect, which meant development away from the Alatyrʹ or Northwestern dialect, familiar in the Erzya literature of the nineteenth century (see more on dialects below).
 In the late 1980s, when, at the end of the Soviet Era, new efforts were made to translate the Bible, an attempt was made to develop a mutual vocabulary for the two languages to be used in